WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 some template magic for simple things like passing forward the container or reading metadata when the data type is not known a priori.

-To get the best of two worlds at cost of a bit more complicated interface, LLU provides the following hierarchy of container
+To get the best of both worlds at cost of a bit more complicated interface, LLU provides the following hierarchy of container
 classes:

 Level 0